ricardo-fonseca/zpic/docs/examples.md

 ---
+title: ZPIC Examples
+layout: single
+#usemathjax: true
+permalink: /examples/

+toc: true
+toc_label: "ZPIC Examples"

+sidebar:
+  nav: "docs"

 nbroot : https://github.com/ricardo-fonseca/zpic/blob/master/python/notebooks
 ---

-# ZPIC Examples

-ZPIC includes a comprehensive set of example Jupyter notebooks.
+ZPIC makes available a set of well documented Jupyter notebooks, with example problems of textbook and advanced plasma mechanisms, ranging from Debye shielding, to EM waves in density ramps and kinetic instabilities, as well as notebooks that reproduce and extend the work done in seminal plasma physics papers.

 If you haven't, make sure you start with the [ZPIC]({{page.nbroot}}/tutorial/ZPIC.ipynb) notebook that covers the basic usage of ZPIC in these environments.

-## Contents

-* [Tutorials](#tutorials) - Notebooks introducing code usage and functionalities;
-* [Classroom examples](#classroom-examples) - Examples of ZPIC notebooks that can be used in a classroom to showcase some of the most fundamental plasma physics phenomena;
-* [Papers](#papers) - Notebooks reproducing and extending the work done in seminal plasma physics papers.

 ## Tutorials

+Notebooks introducing code usage and functionalities:

 * [ZPIC]({{page.nbroot}}/tutorial/ZPIC.ipynb) - Main tutorial file, **be sure to start here**;
 * [Saving Results]({{page.nbroot}}/tutorial/Saving%20results.ipynb) - Saving simulation results to disk;